 What Is A Meat Tenderizer?

-A meat tenderizer’s job is simple: Taking a tough cut of meat, and applying plenty of brute force to it to separate the muscle fibers, thereby making for a more tender cut.
+A meat tenderizer’s job is simple: Take a tough cut of meat, and apply plenty of brute force to it to separate the muscle fibers, thereby making for a more tender cut.
 The most common meat tenderizer style resembles a hammer, allowing you to maximize your leverage and impact with minimal effort.

 In a pinch almost any large, heavy object can work as a meat tenderizer — but we wouldn’t recommend using anything that’s not completely metal, such as a wooden rolling pin.
-The closer a tool is to being one piece and made of metal, the safer it is to use with raw meat without having to worry about cross contamination.
+The closer a tool is to be one piece and made of metal, the safer it is to use with raw meat without having to worry about cross-contamination.

 Why Use a Meat Tenderizer?